The effective management of risk is integral to delivering our strategy

 Commentary

-The Group is dependent on our counterparties operating effectively while upholding high standards of ESG practices to provide the returns expected at the time of investment.
+The Group is dependent on its counterparties operating effectively while upholding industry best practices to provide the returns expected at the time of investment.

-Of the Group’s 9 producing royalties and streams, 2 account for 63% of our portfolio contribution in 2023.
+Of the Group’s nine producing royalties and streams, two accounted for 73% of our portfolio contribution in 2024.

 Cause

 Ecora Resources is not directly involved in the ownership or operation of mines and mills underlying its portfolio.
-As a result it is generally the owners and operators who determine the manner in which the underlying projects are mined, including decisions to expand, advance, continue, reduce, suspend or discontinue production, together with decisions about the marketing of the minerals extracted from the projects.
+As a result, it is generally the owners and operators that determine the manner in which the underlying projects are mined, including decisions to expand, advance, continue, reduce, suspend or discontinue production, together with decisions about the marketing of the minerals extracted from the projects.

 Impact